imeos/vim-colors-solstice/README.md

 # vim-irblack

-A variation of the famous IR_BLACK theme for VIM, packaged to work with Tim Pope's pathogen plugin (http://www.vim.org/scripts/script.php?script_id=2332).
+A variation of the famous IR_BLACK theme for VIM.
+Packaged to work with Tim Pope's pathogen plugin (http://github.com/tpope/vim-pathogen).

 The main difference is that the color for numbers here is #e59496 instead of the default pinkish #ff73fd:

 ![IR_BLACK](http://stuff.imeos.org/persistent/vim-ir_black_ruby.png)